A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: The method to solve Problem

 \subsection{The quasi-reversibility method}

 We next recall the quasi-reversibility method to solve systems of partial differential equations with Cauchy boundary data.
 The two systems of elliptic partial differential equations \eqref{3.1}--\eqref{3.2} and \eqref{3.3}--\eqref{3.4} are over-determined due to both Dirichlet and Neumann boundary conditions imposed.
 We use the quasi-reversibility method to solve them.
-A general form of these systems can be read as
+A general form of the {problem \eqref{3.1}--\eqref{3.2} and the problem \eqref{3.3}--\eqref{3.4}} is given by

-where $A$ is introduced in Section \ref{sec Intro} and $B$ is a $N \times N$ matrix valued function in $L^{\infty}(\Omega).$ We have the proposition whose proof closely follows that of Theorem 3.1 in \cite{NguyenLiKlibanov:IPI2019}. \begin{Proposition} Fix $\epsilon > 0$.
+where $A$ is introduced in Section \ref{sec Intro} and $B$ is a $N \times N$ matrix valued function in $L^{\infty}(\Omega).$ We have the {following} proposition whose proof closely follows that of Theorem 3.1 in \cite{NguyenLiKlibanov:IPI2019}. \begin{Proposition} Fix $\epsilon > 0$.
 Then, the functional

 has a unique minimizer on $H^2(\Omega).$ This minimizer $V_{\epsilon}$ is called the regularized solution of \eqref{3.5}. \end{Proposition}

 In summary, we propose Algorithm \ref{alg} to solve Problem \ref{cip} via solving \eqref{2.9}--\eqref{2.10} by the quasi-reversibility method.